BlazeFTL/FTL-Patches/README.md

-# 👋🧩 Morphe Patches template
+# 👋🧩 FTL Patches

-Template repository for Morphe Patches.
+Personal collection of Morphe Patches.

 ## ❓ About

-Patches for apps I like.

-TODO: Update this about section with a brief introduction/summary about this repo and what it offers.
+Strips ads and analytics/crash-reporting SDKs at the bytecode level, and trims resource bloat — unused density buckets, unused language packs, and lossless PNG recompression — for smaller, cleaner APKs.

 ## 🩹 Patches list